dotnet/msbuild/Documentation/cli-installation-scenarios.md

 | apt-get    	| Y                                  |
 | rpm        	| Y                                  |

-`*` PKG has no way of installing native dependencies
+`*` PKG cannot specify and automatically install native dependencies

 A list of dependencies can be found on [dependency list](TBD).